History, B.A.

 The major prepares students both for further study and for work in a variety of fields, including teaching, business, civil service, law, journalism, library science, and archival work.

-This major meets the Connecticut State Department of Education requirements for those students enrolled in the initial teacher preparation program at Albertus Magnus College and are seeking a middle or secondary level teacher certification with a history/social studies endorsement.
-Contact the Department of Education and Teacher Preparation for additional information.
+The History major meets the requirements of the Connecticut State Department of Education for students enrolled in the undergraduate initial teacher preparation program at Albertus Magnus College and leads to eligibility for Connecticut initial educator certification in approved endorsement areas.
+Students should consult with the Department of Education and Teacher Preparation to confirm program alignment and endorsement requirements.

 Upon completing the program of study in History, students will: